Pezmc/distant-socializing/README.md

 Suggested distant socializing tools, games and activities to help keep in touch with family, friends and loved ones during social distancing and the coronavirus (COVID-19) pandemic.

-Gave a game, tool or activity you think should be included?
+Have a game, tool or activity you think should be included?
 Contributions are encouraged.
 For information on how to contribute see [contributing.md](https://github.com/Pezmc/distant-socializing/blob/master/CONTRIBUTING.md)!

 On mobile, click [view all of README.md](https://github.com/Pezmc/distant-socializing/blob/master/README.md) below for the list!